Mzigi/tinkertown-map-editor/README.md

 - Layer orders might be ignored near chunk borders
 - Tiles larger than 1x1 are always drawn with the bottom left corner as the origin
 - Tiles in the tile list are sometimes stretched
+- All containers are shown as being 5x5

 ## Permissions